ChaoticRoman/code-review-guidelines/README.md

 * Consider leveraging automation tools to the maximum extent applicable for your project.
 You may already have unit tests, linting, and style checkers incorporated into your CI pipeline, or you might consider adding them if it's beneficial for your use case.
+All these checks should have passed before you ask for manual review.
-Suggestions for additional automated quality checks that could improve your workflow are always worth considering.
+      * Suggestions for additional automated quality checks that could improve your workflow are always worth considering.
 * The change shall be rebased on top of the latest master.
 * Structure your changes into a sensible number of descriptively-named commits.
   Interactive rebase can be a helpful tool in this process.
 * The recommended format is [conventional commits v1.0.0](https://www.conventionalcommits.org/en/v1.0.0/).
 See examples given there.
-* Respond to comments promptly and push resolved issues to the server to keep the review process flowing.

-# Reviewing a merge request

-* Begin reviewing as soon as possible.
-Respond promptly and approve the changes once satisfied.
-Reviews should ideally be completed by the following work day.
-* Refrain from nitpicking.
-Distinguish between blocking issues and suggestions in your comments.
-* Understand the motivation for the change and ensure it fulfills the intended purpose.
-* For larger changes, consider checking out the branch locally for a more detailed examination.
-* Any modifications made to the branch should reset approvals.
+* There shoudl be Defintion of Done document, that specifies what is expected from the contribution.

 # Choosing a Reviewer